MIDDLE SCHOOL WRITING PROMPTS

 Write an editorial to your school or local newspaper in which you discuss the importance of Memorial Day.
 Provide a brief overview of the history of the day.
 Also include tips on how people can observe the holiday.
-Using The Memorial Day Foundation's Web site and search engines, find suggestions about how to celebrate Memorial Day and honor fallen soldiers.
+Using search engines, find suggestions about how to celebrate Memorial Day and honor fallen soldiers.
 Your suggestions may include, but not be limited to, the following:

 Once you have completed your editorial, share it with your classmates.

 June is National Safety Month.
 The National Safety Council established National Safety Month to increase public awareness of safety and health risks and ultimately decrease the number of accidental injuries and deaths.
 Each week focuses on a specific safety venue: workplace, traffic, home, and community.